ThashmikaX/ThashmikaX/README.md

 ### Web Development

 1. **REF Media Official Website**
-   - Description: Official website for Media Network of Faculty of Engineering, Univerisity of Ruhuna.
+   - Description: Official website for Media Network of Faculty of Engineering, University of Ruhuna.
    - **[Live Site](https://refmedia.lk)** | **[Repository](https://github.com/ThashmikaX/refmedia-site)**
 2. **Lensify - Community for the photography industry**
    - Description: This platform connects people who need photography with photographers who can do the job.